 A similar situation arose in our own country in 2013.
 Residents of Delhi remember when Aam Aadmi Arvind Kejriwal contested against the incumbent Chief Minister Sheila Dikshit in the Delhi Legislative Assembly election.
 Her regime of 15 years ended and was taken over by An Insignificant Man.
 Khushboo Ranka and Vinay Shukla’s documentary chronicles the rise of Kejriwal and his subsequent win as the Chief Minister of Delhi.

 India has always battled the evil of corruption.
 When the Congress Party was in power, it was said to be even more rampant.
 Citizens of Delhi paid huge bills over basic public amenities like water and electricity.
 This is when Arvind Kejriwal, a former Income Tax officer and a social activist, advocated the Jan Lokpal Bill – an anti-corruption bill that appoints an independent body to investigate corruption cases.

-The same could not be said about his opposition.
-Sheila Dikshit, in comparison, gave a very cold vibe, and her failure in the elections would seem fairly obvious to those who do not know Indian politics.
+The same could not be said about the opposition.
+Sheila Dikshit, in comparison, gives a cold vibe, and even those oblivious to Indian politics would not root for her.
 Arvind Kejriwal’s rise among these corrupt politicians and subsequent gain of power comes across like an inspiring fairy tale, with a few real facts.
 The man came from nowhere and took the country by storm.
 Even if you’re not a fan of Kejriwal, An Insignificant Man is bound to leave you in awe.